Peter Drummond-Murray of Mastrick: Biography

-Educated at Beaumont College, he was the son of Edward John Drummond-Murray of Mastrick (1907-1976) by (div.
+Educated at Beaumont College, he was the son of Edward John Drummond-Murray of Mastrick (1907–1976) by (div.
 1936) Eulalia Ildefonsa Wilhelmina Heaven (d.
-1988), daughter of William Anthony Raymond Heaven, of Ashfield, Queen's County.
+1988), daughter of William Anthony Raymond Heaven (1873–), of Ashfield, Queen's County, Ireland.
 On his father's side, he was descended from the Murrays of Mastrick in Aberdeenshire and the Earls of Perth.

-His mother, who was half Spanish, was named after her godmother, the Infanta Eulalia of Spain.
+His mother, who was partly Spanish, was named after her godmother, the Infanta Eulalia of Spain; her father was the third son of Joseph Robert Heaven (1840–1911), of the Forest of Birse, Aberdeenshire, JP and wife Doña Maria Guadelupe Ramirez de Arellano y Braceras, 4th Marquesa de Braceras, and her paternal uncle was Francis Joseph Heaven (1877–), Conde de Ramirez de Arellano, Majordomo-in-waiting to King Alfonso XIII of Spain and Secret Chamberlain to Pope Leo XIII and to Pope Pius X, and who bears his title (one of his mother's family titles) by Royal Spanish letters patent and enrolled in the papal nobility.

-In June 1954, he married Hon.
+In June 1954, Peter Drummond-Murray of Mastrick married Hon.
 Barbara Mary Hope, fourth and youngest daughter of Arthur Hope, 2nd Baron Rankeillour.
 They had five children, one of whom is trade union official and former prominent communist Andrew Murray.

 He worked as a banker and a stockbroker, but his passion was heraldry and history, in particular, the Jacobites who numbered among his ancestors, including William Drummond, 4th Viscount Strathallan.
 He was also active in charity; he founded a volunteer service to help provide meals on wheels and transport for the housebound.
 When the nuns at one of Mother Teresa's Scottish hostels had trouble with guests, Drummond-Murray of Mastrick slept in the hostel once a week to keep an eye on things.

 From 1977 to 1989, he was chancellor of the Sovereign Military Order of Malta in the United Kingdom.
 He encouraged the order's involvement in establishing nursing homes and a cancer hospice at the Hospital of St John and St Elizabeth in London, where he was a chief executive from 1978 to 1982.